 If you don’t install any premium themes, plugins, or extensions and opt for a free SSL certificate, you’ll only have to purchase web hosting and a domain name.

-To estimate the costs, let’s say you purchase one of Hostinger’s cloud hosting plans, the Cloud Startup plan, at $9.99/month.
+To estimate the costs, let’s say you purchase one of Hostinger’s VPS hosting plans, the VPS Plan 4, at ₹1135/month.
 You also buy a domain name with the .com extension, which costs approximately $9.99.

 Together, the starting cost of creating a Magento eCommerce website roughly adds up to $19.98.